Bona Fide Residence, Physical Presence Test

 The minimum time requirement can be waived if you must leave a foreign country because of war, civil unrest, or similar, harmful conditions in that country.
 However, you must be able to show that you reasonably could have expected to meet the minimum time requirements if not for the adverse conditions.
 In addition, you must prove that you had a tax home in the foreign country and were a bona fide resident of, or physically present in, that country on or before the beginning date of the waiver.

 Your information to qualify for the physical presence test is reported on your return on Form 2555, Part III, Taxpayers Qualifying Under Physical Presence Test.
-When you prepare your return on eFile.com, we will calculate your qualification for the physical presence test for you and report it in your current Taxyear return due on the April IRS tax deadline.
+When you prepare your return on eFile.com, we will calculate your qualification for the physical presence test for you and report it in your 2023 year return due by the April IRS tax deadline.

 More Foreign Income and Tax Information